-While we witnessed increases in both ratios this month, the overall levels of each continue to suggest a healthy small business loan sector.
+Both programs continue to register levels that suggest a healthy small business loan sector.

 For further information on the terminology and concepts used in this article, please refer to the "Glossary and Definitions" at the end of the report.

 Graph on page 31